geoCAK/listDataConnectionsMXD/README.md

 ---------|----------------|----
 MXD|Dialog Reference|ArcMap Document

-..|Select an MXD that you would like to analyze and create a list of feature, raster, service, and table view connections.
+blank|Select an MXD that you would like to analyze and create a list of feature, raster, service, and table view connections.

 ..|There is no python reference for this parameter.